Sue: I don’t know why we’re bothering any more.

-In the midst of all this, we discover that Stael is the member of a mysterious cult.
+We also discover that Stael is a member of a mysterious cult.

-Sue: Where the hell did that subplot come from?
-Isn’t having an alien skull, wormy things and a scary old woman enough for one episode?
+Sue: Where the hell did that come from?
+Isn’t having an alien skull, wormy things, and a scary old woman enough?

-Sue: You know, I’m sure he’s a very good actor but why did they saddle him with that stupid accent?
-There’s no need for it.
+Sue: You know, I’m sure he’s a good actor, but why did they saddle him with that stupid accent?
+There’s just no need for it.

-It’s not all bad news: Daphne Heard’s intense performance as Grandma Tyler is rightly singled out for praise.
+It’s not all bad news, though, and Daphne Heard’s performance as Grandma Tyler is rightly singled out for praise.

 Sue: She’s brilliant.
 More of her, please.
-Don is holding his own as well.
+Don is holding his own, too.

 Thea is abducted by Stael.

 Sue: There isn’t a great deal of music in this one.
 It’s very quiet, even when stuff is supposedly going on.
-I miss Dudley’s marimbas.
+I think I actually miss Dudley’s marimbas.

-The Doctor enters Colby’s lab.
-He is immediately drawn to the ancient skull sitting on the table, and he offers it a jelly baby.
+When the Doctor enters Colby’s lab, he is immediately drawn to the ancient skull sitting on the table.
+He even offers it a jelly baby.

 Sue: Now he’s just taking the piss.
 I bet that wasn’t in the script.

-The episode concludes with the Doctor touching the skull against his will.
-As it glows, the Doctor is consumed with pain.
+The Doctor is forced into touching the skull against his will.

-Sue: The direction is good and it has the potential to be very atmospheric.
+Sue: The direction is good, and this has the potential to be very atmospheric.
 It definitely looks good.
 But it’s boring.
 Really, really boring.
 It’s too adult for the kids and too tedious for the adults.
 Nobody wins.
-It doesn’t help that Tom Baker isn’t taking it seriously, either.top
+It doesn’t help that Tom Baker isn’t taking it seriously, either.

-The episode recap begins with Tom Baker offering a jelly baby to the skull again.
+The reprise begins with the Doctor offering the skull a jelly baby again.

-Leela rescues the Doctor.
-She tells him that she knew something was wrong and she followed her instincts.
+Leela rescues the Doctor; she knew something was wrong thanks to her instincts.

 Sue: Finally, her psychic superpower pays off.
 It’s been a long time coming.

-Sue: Is there someone down there practicing on a church organ?
-And does the yellow pen mean you are in this cult?
+Sue: Is somebody down there playing a church organ?
+And does the yellow pen mean you’re a member of this cult?
 Is that the secret signal?

-The Doctor revives Grandma Tyler from a coma with a recipe for fruit cake.
-He then explains that ghosts are the by-products of a nearby time fissure.
+The Doctor revives Grandma Tyler with a recipe for fruitcake.
+And then he then explains that ghosts are merely the by-products of time fissures.

 Sue: That’s the first plausible thing the Doctor has said in this story.
-Tom Baker has upped his game now that he has to play against the old granny.
+Tom Baker has had to up his game now that he’s playing against the old granny.
 She’s excellent.

 Stael takes Fendelman and Colby hostage in the basement.
-Colby acts like a wise guy, even when he has a gun pressed against his lips.
+Colby still acts like a wise guy, even with a gun pressed against his lips.

 Sue: Do us all a favour and shoot him in the ****ing head.
 Please.

-The Doctor and Leela head to the Fendahl’s old stomping ground, the Fifth Planet, in the TARDIS.
-The Doctor explains that the Fendahl is probably using astral projection to manifest itself back on Earth.
+The Doctor and Leela take the TARDIS to the Fendahl’s old stomping ground, the Fifth Planet.
+The Doctor explains that the Fendahl is using astral projection to manifest itself back on Earth.

-Sue: They are making it up as they go along.
+Sue: They are making this up as they go along.
 None of this connects to anything else, as far as I can tell.
 It’s just one bizarre explanation after another.

-The Doctor discovers to his horror that the Fifth Planet has been placed in a time loop.
+The Fifth Planet has been placed in a time loop.

 Sue: Like Groundhog Day?

 Me: It’s probably a bit worse than that.
 More like Groundhog Second.
-You wouldn’t be able to get anything done.
+You wouldn’t get anything done.

 Grandma Tyler gives her nephew a lecture about evil spirits as she fills some shotgun pellets with rock salt.

-In the basement, a gathering of hooded cult members are waiting for the big show to start.
+Down the basement, hooded cult members are waiting for the show to start.

-Sue: I hope it’s not going to turn into Eyes Wide Shut.
+Sue: I hope this isn’t going to turn into Eyes Wide Shut.

 Me: Speak for yourself.

-Sue: The cult have just put down Fendelman for crimes against foreign accents.
+Sue: The cult has executed Fendelman for crimes against foreign accents.

-She doesn’t realise that she’s right and Denis Lil has been shot in the head.
+She doesn’t realise she’s right and Denis Lil has been shot in the head.

 Sue: That was a bit bleak.
 And why shoot him and not the other ****?
 That makes no sense whatsoever.
 Hang on a minute!
-Maybe they are lovers!
+Maybe they were lovers!
 It all makes sense now!

-The Doctor and Leela return to the priory in the fog…
+The Doctor and Leela brave the fog and return to the priory.

-Sue: This story has all the right ingredients but they don’t work when they are combined together.
-This would be a terrible fruit cake.
+Sue: This story has all the right ingredients, but they don’t work when they’re mixed together.
+This would be a terrible fruitcake.

-Sue: Has it got pink hair?
+Sue: Why has it got pink hair?
 It looks like a cross between a giant maggot and a Chinese Dragon.
-It’s not scary at all.
+This isn’t scary at all.

 Me: Really?
 It scared the crap out of me when I was eight.

 Sue: Seriously?
 I think they could have shown you anything and you’d have found it scary.
 It’s rubbish.
-It’s the alien equivalent of Ashley Cole.top
+It’s the alien equivalent of Ashley Cole.

 Sue: Why can’t they run away?

-Sue: You are having a laugh.
+Sue: You’re having a laugh!
 They probably can’t move because their jaws are on the ****ing floor.
 This is atrocious.

 Me: We’ve seen much worse than this.